-Buying a medical practice is going to be one of the biggest investments you’ll ever make—from the building, to the equipment, and the costs it takes to get this venture off the ground.
-A practice acquisition loan is one of your best options when it comes to medical practice financing if you’ve got a way to go setting up shop.
+Buying a medical practice is going to be one of the biggest investments you’ll ever make—from the building to the equipment, and the costs it takes to get this venture off the ground.
+A practice acquisition loan is one of your best options when it comes to medical practice financing if you’ve got a way to go set up shop.

 Bank of America and Wells Fargo have specific programs designed to cover medical practices, and there are also lenders like US Medical Funding which focuses on medical and dental borrowers.

 3. Working Capital Advances

 A capital advance might be a good option for medical practice financing if you’ve already got the bones in place but need some extra cash to cover things like payroll or vendor obligations.
 Capital Advances cover the day to day stuff, on an as-needed basis.
 They aren’t designed to cover major equipment or long-term operational expenses, but they can solve your short-term cash flow problems.

 Why Capital Advance is such a good tool for those interested in medical practice financing has a lot to do with the ability to help you fill in the gaps left by slow-paying patients or insurance providers, or at certain times of the year when things are slow.